 Santa Cruz, the country’s Amazonian city and financial hub, is the gateway for thrilling excursions to the steamy jungle and adventures in the footsteps of the famous revolutionist, Che Guevara.

-The Andean Range fascinates with its herds of alpacas, Lake Titicaca and its legendary sun island, the salt flats of Uyuni, and numerous multi-coloured lakes.
+The Andean Range fascinates with its herds of alpacas, Lake Titicaca and its legendary sun island, the salt flats of Uyuni, and the countless multi-coloured lakes.
 Bolivia is not for the faint-hearted: rattling down the world’s most dangerous road in Yunga or paragliding above the mountainous La Paz, the country’s ravines and plateaus present nerve-racking challenges.

-Home to the continent’s largest percentage of indigenous people, the vivid and diverse cultures invite travellers of any kind to witness traditional pre-Colombian celebrations and processions – that are likely to take place at least once a month.
+Home to the continent’s largest percentage of indigenous people, the vivid and diverse cultures invite travellers of any kind to witness traditional pre-Colombian celebrations and processions – which are likely to take place at least once a month.